themattrix/vagrant-docker-teamcity/README.md

 This data is stored outside of the VM so that it persists even when the VM is destroyed.

+> Note that this relies on `/vagrant` being mounted external to the VM.
+This is the default case for the VirtualBox provider (so long as the VirtualBox Guest Additions are installed in the VM).

 Planned Future Improvements
 -------------------------------------------------------------------------------